pvscreations/sample-demo/README.md

 # my-examples-of-webAI
 WebAI as SPA's (single page applications) which are great to feed into LLM's like ChatGPT.

+By <a href="https://ca.linkedin.com/in/jeremy-ellis-4237a9bb">Jeremy Ellis LinkedIn</a> use at your own risk.
+Downloads ML Models which may have data charges depending on your cell plan.

 The github for this page is at    <a href="https://github.com/hpssjellis/my-examples-of-webAI">github.com/hpssjellis/my-examples-of-webAI</a>